secretGeek/documentation/en/contributing/framework/semantic-versioning.md

 When merging pull-requests into the `develop` branch use a rebase and squash commit that follows our template.

 ## Release Builds

 ![Release has no suffix](/images/contributing/semver-master.png)

 Builds from the `master` branch do not have a suffix and GitVersion is configured in [ContinuousDelivery mode](https://gitversion.readthedocs.io/en/latest/reference/continuous-delivery).
 If the current commit is tagged, the version in the tag overrides the automatic versioning strategies.

 ![Building a tagged release](/images/contributing/building-a-tagged-release.png)

 When creating a new release by pull-requesting between `develop` and `master` always use a **merge commit pull-request**.
-If the release contains breaking changes then the `BREAKING` can be automatically incremented by adding `+semver: breaking` on blank line of your commit message.
+If the release contains breaking changes then the `BREAKING` identifier can be automatically incremented by adding `+semver: breaking` on a blank line of your commit message.

 ## Versioning